upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 ```

 ## Config
-We will be storing some config like `sudokuSize` and the `gridSize` in the Sudoku in the `Lib.hs` file.
+We will be storing some configs like `sudokuSize` and the `gridSize` in the Sudoku in the `Lib.hs` file.

 ```haskell
 -- src/Lib.hs

 sudokuSize :: SudokuSize
 sudokuSize = 9